 Don’t you find your current everyday hairstyle a little bit boring?
 Then, it is definitely the time to unleash your creativity and to show who is a cool girl here!
 Casual updos are so versatile that you will find the right option for both your leisure time and working hours.
 In fact, a casual hairstyle gives freedom to many disheveled hair ups, which don’t require lots of styling skills.
 However, if you want your casual updo really smooth, here is a trick from celeb hairstylist Mark Townsend.
 He says he always has a natural bristle toothbrush to spray hairspray even on the plastic handle to pick up little hairs.
 Bite on that and get inspired by some of casual updos we have stumbled across.

 Low and loose, these double-side braids are really look-changing for everyday hairstyles.
-Pin them at the nape to get a fun rumpled bun.
+Pin them at the nape to get a rumpled low bun.

-A French twist is a perfect choice for curly hair.
+A French twist is a perfect choice if you’re looking for short curly hair updos.
 Just carefully arrange your locks on the top to add texture and volume, while wrapping side tresses into a laid-back roll.

 Show the rich color of your hair with this lovely updo, which works fine for casual events and special occasions.
 Pull your locks back to create multiple loops and knots at the nape of the neck.

-Wearing dress code usually requires a neat hairstyle – well, go to work with this smooth bouffant updo, intricately decorated with twisted pieces pinned at the nape of the neck.
+Wearing a dress code usually requires a neat hairstyle – well, go to work with this smooth formal updo for short hair, intricately decorated with twisted pieces pinned at the nape of the neck.

 However, one can look professional even wearing a quite messy updo.
+Short pinned up hairstyles rock!
 Tease the hair at the crown and gather strands from the sides and the back to form a randomly pinned bun.

 Take on Board Updo for Special Occasion